Ishaan2702/BITS-ID-Hashing-Algorithm/README.md

 BHA-27 is a Python implementation of a custom hashing algorithm for validating and hashing BITS student ID numbers.
 It includes bit-level transformations, mathematical constants, and modular arithmetic to generate a secure hash based on user-defined hash lengths.

+## ⚠️ Disclaimer

+This project was developed purely for academic and educational purposes as part of a student study initiative.
+Any resemblance to BITS Pilani identifiers is used solely to simulate realistic input formats and does not imply endorsement, affiliation, or official representation of BITS Pilani or its campuses.

 ## 🔍 Features
 - Validates BITS-style student IDs using regex
 - Allows customizable hash size (8, 16, 24, 32 bits, etc.)